BertrandConxy/To-do-list-app/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
+- Thanks to Vanafor your help.

-Thanks to everyone who helped me.
+- Thanks to everyone else who helped me.